TL;DR

 Introduction

 Docker is here to stay.
-And if you are considering to go forward and move your infrastructure to Docker, there are a few relatively painful ways to do it.
+And if you are considering to go forward and move your infrastructure to Docker, there are a few relatively painless ways to do it.
 At first, we’ll have to setup your local environment in order to work with Docker.
 From there, we can proceed to setting up docker-files for deployment and running your tests (unit tests, API tests, BDD tests etc).
 As a project example for this guide, we’ll be using a demo WebAPI project with dotnet core 3.1 (GitHub link).

 Prerequisites